gregoriomarchesini/gregoriomarchesini.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our latest publication "A Communication Consistent Approach to Signal Temporal Logic Task Decomposition in Multi-Agent Systems" is under review at *Transactions of Automatic Control* (TAC).
+Our latest publication "A Communication Consistent Approach to Signal Temporal Logic Task Decomposition in Multi-Agent Systems" is now available.
+You can have a look [here](https://arxiv.org/abs/2410.12563)